tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/1/LessonPlan.md

 * Pinata is a file pinning service for IPFS.
 It allows you to host files on the IPFS network and reference them by hash; they also provide a free gateway for communicating with IPFS.

 Click the `Try it for Free` or the `Signup` and register for a free account.
-If you already have an account login to the pinata dashboard.
+If you already have an account, log in to the pinata dashboard.

 ![Pinata Signup](Images/pinata_singup.png)